-10.1 The staff member who removes the medication from the dispensed medication container must also administer the medication, observe the service user swallowing the medications and sign the medication chart at the time of the administration.

-10.2 Medication should be left in the container as supplied by the pharmacy.
-All staff who administer medications are to do so from their original container.

-10.3 Partially used medications are not to be placed into another container (even if labeled the same).

-10.4 Staff must not leave the service user's medications in a separate container for the service user to administer later.

-10.5 Medications supplied in Webster Packs are to remain intact to allow for the correct identification of the drug.
-Staff must report to the Service Coordinator or RN if any doses have not been taken.

-10.6 Staff can only administer medications after completing relevant competencies and assessments.
+- 10.1 The staff member who removes the medication from the dispensed medication container must also administer the medication, observe the service user swallowing the medications and sign the medication chart at the time of the administration. - 10.2 Medication should be left in the container as supplied by the pharmacy.
+All staff who administer medications are to do so from their original container. - 10.3 Partially used medications are not to be placed into another container (even if labelled the same). - 10.4 Staff must not leave the service user's medications in a separate container for the service user to administer later. - 10.5 Medications in Webster Packs are to remain intact to allow for the correct identification of the drug.
+Staff must report to the Service Coordinator or RN if any doses have not been taken. - 10.6 Staff can only administer medications after completing relevant competencies and assessments as part of Subee Newlake induction and ongoing training schedule.